GurditLubana/Group-10-Meal-Planner/Devlog.md

      - Eventhandling in android studio
      - learning about intents and how we are supposed to use them.
      - learned how to write that in xml format and java format.
-     - worked on making a recyclerview.
+     - implemented user input for calorieGoal intake

 ### 2022-05-26
      Dev: Josef